wix-incubator/okidoc/README.md

  # [optional] Link to your github repository
  githubLink: YOUR_GITHUB_REPOSITORY

 # [optional] navigation config.
-Use if you need more than one page
+Use if you need more than one page in navigation block
 navigation:
  - path: /player-config
    title: Configuration